gcandal/gcandal.github.io/about.md

 My allegiance lies with functional programming and I’m an evangelist of strong static typing, but if you are part of a small but highly capable engineering-driven team whom I can learn from, maybe we can set our differences aside.

-Oh, I also like MOOCs too much for my own sake, love football and practice karaté, so proceed with caution.
+Oh, I also like MOOCs too much for my own sake, love football and practice karaté, so proceed with caution.z

 ### Contact me